MattPinder/MastersProject/README.md

 * Work on mito genome
 * Download Sulfitobacter genome from NCBI and run through Pathway Tools + extras
 * Update figures in the WIP genome papers

+# 20 July 2017

+Moved RO5 organelle folder to data5

+Mito appears to contain many in-frame stop codons BUT, it should use translation table 4, NOT 11
+* Check 'in-frame stop codons' using table 4, rather than 11

+* Rename/reannotate tRNAs in RO5.gbk - Ts -> Us, and adhere to conventions of other diatom genome annotations
+* rRNAs need checking, especially the initial rRNA which appears to overlap several tRNAs